 - 10.1.
 All pupils have a right to be treated with respect and dignity.
 Adults must not use any form of degrading treatment to punish a pupil.
 The use of sarcasm, demeaning or insensitive comments towards pupils is not acceptable in any situation.
 Deliberately intimidating pupils by shouting aggressively, hectoring or overbearing physical presence is not acceptable in any situation.
 Any sanctions or rewards used should be part of our Behaviour Policy. - 10.2.
+Staff should understand the importance of challenging inappropriate behaviours between peers, including peer on peer sexual violence and sexual harassment.
+Downplaying certain behaviours (e.g., dismissing sexual harassment as "just banter") can lead to a culture of unacceptable behaviours, an unsafe environment for children and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it.
+Where pupils display difficult or challenging behaviour, adults should follow the School's or setting's behaviour and discipline policy using strategies appropriate to the circumstance and situation. - 10.3.
 Physical intervention can only be justified in exceptional circumstances.
 Non-statutory guidance is available from the Department of Education website.
 See 'Use of reasonable force advice for Head Teachers, Staff and Governing Bodies'.
-Adults may legitimately intervene to prevent a pupil from committing a criminal offence, injuring themselves or others, causing damage to property, engaging in behaviour prejudicial to good order and to maintain good order and discipline.
-Adults should have regard to the health and safety of themselves and others.
+Adults may legitimately intervene to prevent a pupil from committing a criminal offence, injuring themselves or others, causing damage to property, engaging in behaviour prejudicial to good order and maintaining good order and discipline.
+Adults should have regard for the health and safety of themselves and others.
 It is always unlawful to use force as a punishment.
-The use of unwarranted physical force is likely to constitute a criminal offence. - 10.3.
-Where a pupil has specific needs in respect of particularly challenging behaviour, a positive handling plan, including a risk assessment, should be put in place and agreed by all parties.
+The use of unwarranted physical force is likely to constitute a criminal offence. - 10.4.
+Where a pupil has specific needs in respect of particularly challenging behaviour, a positive handling plan, including a risk assessment, should be put in place and agreed upon by all parties.
 Where it is judged that a pupil's behaviour presents a serious risk to themselves or others, a robust risk assessment that is regularly reviewed and a physical intervention plan, where relevant, must be put in place.
 All incidents and subsequent actions should be recorded and reported to a manager and the pupil's parents/carers.
 Where it can be anticipated that physical intervention is likely to be required, a plan should be put in place that the pupil and parents/carers are aware of and have agreed to.
 Parental consent does not permit the use of unlawful physical intervention or deprive a pupil of their liberty.
-The School has separate policies on Behaviour Management and the Use of Physical Intervention.
+The School has a separate policy on Behaviour Management